 Written by a top literary agent who gives writers an insider's view of how to find and work with an agent throughout the process of getting published.

-Literary Agents: What They Do, How They Do It, and How to Find and Work with the Right One for You (Wiley Books for Writers Series): (Available at Amazon.Com)
+Literary Agents: What They Do, How They Do It, and How to Find and Work with the Right One for You (WILEY BOOKS FOR WRITERS SERIES): ($6.84 from Amazon.Com)

 Using a snappy straightforward style the author, co-founder of San Francisco's oldest literary agency, answers all of the questions beginning writers have about what agents do and how to work with them.
 For each topic Larsen provides hands-on information regarding the practical concerns of writers--how to contact an agent, format proposals, understand agency agreements and book contracts, etc. This updated edition includes the latest trends in writing, publishing and agenting that writers need to know in order to get their books published successfully.

 Author 101: Bestselling Secrets from Top Agents: ($0.96 from Amazon.Com)

 Aspiring authors need look no further for advice on how to break into the tough world of book publishing.
 With "Author 101: Bestselling Secrets from Top Agents", they get the inside story from those in the know.
 Drawing on interviews with dozens of successful literary agents, this book not only alerts readers to the perils and pitfalls of publishing, it also shows readers how to attract the top representation they need to become bestselling authors.

 Writing.Com is your best resource for information about literary agents.